onlinecity/gatewayapi-docs/docs/rest.rst

 Sending SMS'es
 --------------

-Also known as MT SMS, short for Mobile Terminated SMS, is when you want to deliver a SMS to a users mobile device.
+Also known as :term:`MT SMS`, short for Mobile Terminated SMS, is when you want to deliver a SMS to a users mobile device.

 Request Examples
 ^^^^^^^^^^^^^^^^

 .. http:post:: /rest/mtsms
+   :synopsis: Send a new SMS

    The root element can be either a dict with a single SMS or a list of SMS'es.